ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 # Climate Data Construction

-As described in Appendix A.1.4, we link gridded daily historical climate data to country-year-level energy consumption data by aggregating daily grid cell information to the country year level.
+As described in Appendix A.1.4, we link GMFD gridded daily historical climate data to country-year-level energy consumption data by aggregating daily grid cell information to the country year level.
 Nonlinear transformations of temperature and rainfall are computed at the grid cell level before averaging values across space using population weights and finally summing over days within a year.
 This procedure recovers grid-by-day-level nonlinearities in the energy-temperature (and energy-precipitation) relationship, because energy consumption is additive across time and space.

 The IEA dataset documentation describes that some energy load observations are reported on non-gregorian calendars and for non-standard geographic regions.
 We account for these two types of energy load data features by constructing country x year climate data variables which align with the geographic and temporal definitions baked into each energy load observation.
 For example:
 * We construct yearly Australian climate data with the following definition of year: July t to June t + 1.